LouCairns/reading-notes/CODE-102-IntroToSoftwareDevelopment/Code-102-Class06-Read06-ActivateWebPagesWithJavaScript.md

 User Input.

 In JavaScript, we use the prompt() function to ask the user for input.
 As a parameter, we input the text we want to display to the user.
 Once the user presses “ok,” the input value is returned.
 We typically store user input in a variable so that we can use the information in our program

+### JavaScript Identifiers

+All JavaScript **variables** must be **identified** with **unique names**.

+These unique names are called **identifiers**.

+Identifiers can be short names (like x and y) or more descriptive names (age, sum, totalVolume).

+The general rules for constructing names for variables (unique identifiers) are:

+- Names can contain letters, digits, underscores, and dollar signs.
+- Names must begin with a letter.
+- Names can also begin with $ and _ (but we will not use it in this tutorial).
+- Names are case sensitive (y and Y are different variables).
+- Reserved words (like JavaScript keywords) cannot be used as names.

+>**Note**
+>JavaScript identifiers are case-sensitive.